 Look to your local seafood market for fresh oysters, or turn to online distributors.
 Places like Taylor shellfish or other shellfish distributors can make it easy to order online and have oysters delivered to your home at a fraction of the cost of dining out.

-Drink: Pair this recipe with this Spicy Mango Margarita or this Creamy Espresso Martini for a boozy dessert drink!
-Or try a bubbly; champagne, brut, or prosecco that are always a perfect pairing with oysters.
+Pair this recipe with this Spicy Mango Margarita, a lemon drop martini, or a blueberry gin and tonic.
+For wine, go for a bubbly; champagne, brut, or prosecco that are always a perfect pairing with oysters.
 Cheers!

 BONUS: Share this recipe with others (there's an easy SHARE on FB button in the recipe card!).